DANser-freelancer/code_bits/README.md

 ## About
-This a deep traversal function for irregularly shaped objects, in this case `Array`s in particular.
+This a deep traversal function for irregularly shaped objects, in this case `Array`s in particular, to manipulate deeply nested values.
 The mechanism is pretty simple:
 - iterate over array entries:
   - if **is** another `Array` - recurse into it.